 You need to know what your “why” is for your brand.

-A lot of people on the internet and in business always talk about “mission” as your purpose, which is true.
+Many people on the internet and in business always talk about “mission” as your purpose, which is true.
 But it goes a bit deeper than that.
 Understanding your mission means you know what actions and the kind of impact you want to make.

-The more genuine and thoughtful your answer, the more of a guiding light it’ll be to you down the road–especially when it’s time to make difficult decisions.
+The more honest and thoughtful your answer, the more of a guiding light it’ll be to you down the road–especially when it’s time to make difficult decisions.
 So don’t brush over this.
 Give your “why” some serious thought.

 What’s Your How?

 This might sound a bit harsh, but a “why” without a “how” is just a nice thought.
 To make any movement in your business, you need to think about the way you want to operate–how you want your brand to be perceived.